Myrtle Beach Hidden Gems – 10 Must-See Places

 Have you ever thought to yourself, “How cool would it be to go horseback riding along the ocean?”
-(I have.)
+(We certainly have.)

 At Inlet Point Plantation, you can do exactly that!
 Saddle up and trot along the shoreline with the plantation’s majestic horses.
-Once you experience horseback riding on the beach, there’s no question as to why Inlet Point Plantation is one of the top Myrtle Beach hidden gems.
+Once you experience horseback riding on the beach, there’s no question why Inlet Point Plantation is one of the top hidden gems Myrtle Beach.
 Don’t forget your camera!
 You’ll want to remember this horseback riding opportunity forever.

 5. Atalaya Castle

-Between horseback riding on the beach and whimsical vineyards, these Myrtle Beach hidden gems seem right out of a fairy tale.
+Between horseback riding on the beach and whimsical vineyards, these hidden gems in Myrtle Beach SC seem right out of a fairy tale.
 Continuing the fairy tale theme is Atalaya Castle.

-Located in the Murrells Inlet area, Atalaya Castle was originally designed to be a winter resident for Archer Huntington and his wife Anna during the early 1930s.
+Located in the Murrells Inlet area, Atalaya Castle was originally designed to be a winter resident for Archer Huntington and his wife, Anna Hyatt Huntington, during the early 1930s.
 The structure was inspired by Spanish or Moorish architecture, along with the couple’s imagination.
 In 1984, the castle was listed on the National Register of Historic Places.